kaorism/credo_envvar/README.md

-# Credo
+# Credo Envvar

-Add-on for Credo for avoiding environment variables usage at compile time
+Add-on for Credo for avoiding environment variables get evaluated at Elixir compile time.
+Please see [Credo](https://github.com/rrrene/credo) for usage.

+## How does it work? + Disclaimer

+This plugin does not guarantee 100% that all environment variables that are evaluated at compile time could be detected.

+It just simply check wherever Application.get_env() or System.get_env() have been used outside def or defp.
+This will help you screen for most of the cases to make you less worried about environment variables compilation in your app.

 ## Installation